Intramedullary nailing of the bone involves the use of an intramedullary nail or rod to fix the fractured bone.

 Nails are made of stainless steel and titanium

 Locked intramedullary nailing is the standard today.

 Modern nailing is a technique whereby the nail is inserted into the bone from one end whilst not disturbing the fracture site at all under an X-ray image intensifier.

 Biomechanics of Intramedullary Nailing

-The length of a nail that transmits load from one main fragment of a fractured bone to the other is known as the working length.
-Stiffness of a nail in both rotation and bending is related inversely to its working length.
+The length of a nail that transmits the load from one main fragment of a fractured bone to the other is known as the working length.
+The stiffness of a nail in both rotation and bending is related inversely to its working length.

 The longer the working length, the greater the relative movement between the main bone fragments.

 Nails may be either solid or hollow.
 Solid nails are stronger than hollow ones of the same diameter simply because they have more metal for their volume.